ExperimentalAvionics/Avionics_Display_19264/README.md

 ## Release Notes: ##

 ### 2021-06-04 ###
-* Added third scrollable screen for TAS data (includes TAS, OAT, and Wind);
+* Added third scrollable screen for TAS data (includes TAS, OAT, and Wind).
+Wind calculation is not included yet.
+Just a placeholder;
 * Fixed bug - G-loading appeared on other screens screen;
 * Altitude figure on display will change only if it is different from previous value by 5ft or more.
 Reason is to stabilize display and avoid flicker of the numbers.
 * VSI figure on display will change only if it is different from previous value by 20 ft/min or more.
 If VSI is within +/- 70ft/min the VSI will display Zero.
 Reason is to stabilize display and avoid flicker of the numbers.